aspose-words/Aspose.Words-Documentation/net/getting-started/_index.md

 ---
 title: Getting Started
 type: docs
-description: "Use this introduction to Aspose.Words fundamentals to start realizing the value of Aspose.Words for your business."
+description: "Use this introduction to Aspose.Words for .NET fundamentals to start realizing the value of Aspose.Words for your business."
 weight: 20
 url: /net/getting-started/
 ---